griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 #### Exploring Clustering Resolution

-Now its time to explore the nurances of clustering resolution.
+Now it's time to explore the nuances of clustering resolution.
 Choosing cluster resolution is somewhat arbitrary and affects the number of clusters called (higher resolution calls more clusters).
 The shape of the UMAP does not change if you change the cluster resolution.
 The shape of the UMAP is determined by the number of PCs used to create the UMAP.

 ```R
 merged <- FindClusters(merged, resolution = 0.8, cluster.name = 'seurat_clusters_res0.8')